agtghz/Northstar_Horizon/README.md

 And some very basic information about the ScreenSplitter: http://www.s100computers.com/Hardware%20Folder/Scion/History/History.htm

-If you build the emulator yourself with the dependencies via Maven in the jar file, you can run it directly like this (assuming you are in the directory with the jar file):
+Assuming you have Maven installed, you can build the emulator from within the northstar.horizon directory like this:

+mvn clean package

+Then run it using something like this:

 java -cp ./net.guma.northstar.horizon-1.0-jar-with-dependencies.jar net.guma.northstar.horizon.

-Included is a pre-built net.guma.northstar.horizon-1.0.jar if you don't want to build it yourself, but you will need to get the dependencies in the pom.xml file and include them in your classpath manually.

 You must have a boot disk image in drive 1 to be able to use the emulator.
 If no image is mounted when booting, then the emulator will automatically switch to a paused mode until you correct this and reboot, or un-pause manually (with less than useful results).